Azure/Enterprise-Scale/docs/Deploy/setup-github.md

 2. In your new repository (for example, `https://github.com/your-github-id/Enterprise-Scale`), create a Personal Access Token (PAT).
 You can refer to this [article](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) for steps on creating a PAT.
 Only `repo` permissions are required.

 3. "User Access Administrator" role is required to manage the deployment of your Enterprise-Scale architecture.
-This may requires [elevated account permissions](https://docs.microsoft.com/en-us/azure/role-based-access-control/elevate-access-global-admin) It is strongly recommended to assign the permission at the highest scope possible (i.e. tenant root scope `/`) to ensure you can use the service principal to perform subscriptions management operation.
-"App registration" needs to be enabled on the Azure AD tenant to self-register an Application (Option 1).
+This may requires [elevated account permissions](https://docs.microsoft.com/en-us/azure/role-based-access-control/elevate-access-global-admin) It is strongly recommended to assign the permission at the highest scope possible (i.e. Tenant root scope `/`) to ensure you can use the service principal to perform Subscriptions management operation.
+"App registration" needs to be enabled on the Azure AD Tenant to self-register an Application (Option 1).
     > Note: Read access on the root level is enough to perform the initialization, but not for deployment.
-To be able to create management group and subscriptions, platform requires Tenant level PUT permission.
+To be able to create Management Group and Subscriptions, platform requires Tenant level PUT permission.

     Option 1 (App registration enabled)

     ```powershell
-    #Create Service Principal and assign Owner role to tenant root scope ("/")
+    #Create Service Principal and assign Owner role to Tenant root scope ("/")
     $servicePrincipal = New-AzADServicePrincipal -Role Owner -Scope / -DisplayName AzOps
     ```